ianfnelson/blog.iannelson.uk/content/testimonials/index.md

 ---

-_“Wishing you all the very best in your future endeavours, Ian&nbsp;Nelson.
+_“Wishing you all the very best in your future endeavours, Ian Nelson.
 You’re far from the typical techy who simply completes a task and moves on.
 You’ve always gone above and beyond, keeping me in the loop with updates and making sure I was aware of any technical risks.
 Your thoughtfulness and proactive approach have meant a lot, and I’ll truly miss working with you.
 I have no doubt that your absence will be felt, and it will definitely have an impact on my work as well.
 Best of luck – you’ll be greatly missed.”_

 &#8212; Shahnaaz Rahamatullah, Test Lead, Financial Conduct Authority

 ---

-_“Thank you so much Ian&nbsp;Nelson, you were great to work with and a great guide in my first 6 months at FCA.
+_“Thank you so much Ian Nelson, you were great to work with and a great guide in my first 6 months at FCA.
 You’ll be an asset in any future organisation you join.
 We’ll miss you big time.”_

 &#8212; Alessio Bortone — Engineering Manager, Financial Conduct Authority